NXP/dds-tsn/README.md

     ```

 ## Installation
-1. Our demonstration supports RTI Connext DDS and the Fast DDS, which is pre-installed in ROS2 Foxy.
+1. Our demonstration supports the Fast DDS, which is pre-installed and the default DDS middleware layer in ROS2 Foxy, and the RTI Connext DDS.
 The RTI Connext DDS can be installed by following the documentation [here](https://github.com/ros2/rmw_connextdds) on machines A and C.
     - For an Intel machine:
        ```bash
        # install free debian packages for Connext DDS on Intel machine